 5. A Canine Nutritionist will treat the cause, not the symptom

-A Canine Nutritionist will help you treat the cause of your dog’s health issue.
-In the main, vets purely treat the symptom so that the underlying issue still remains.
+A Canine Nutritionist will help you treat the cause of your dog’s health problem.
+In the main, vets purely treat the symptom so that the underlying problem still remains.

 6. Veterinary intervention is expensive